How to Finance an ADU: 5 ADU Loan Options

 Financing the construction of an ADU involves careful consideration of the various mortgage options tailored to individual needs and circumstances.
 Consider why you’re building the ADU — is it for accommodating family or personal use, or are you planning to use it to generate rental income?
 Cash-out refinances, HELOANs, HELOCs, DSCR loans, and construction loans each offer unique advantages and considerations.
 When choosing the best ADU financing method, you should weigh factors like interest rates, repayment terms, and eligibility criteria.

 Explore the best financing solutions for your ADU project with Griffin Funding.
 With our expertise in mortgage lending and commitment to client success, we can provide valuable insights, answer questions, and assist you in understanding your ADU loan options.
-Apply for a loan online today or download the Griffin Gold app to learn more about our mortgage options and leverage smart financial tools that can benefit both current and aspiring homeowners.
+Reach out to get started today or download the Griffin Gold app to learn more about our mortgage options and leverage smart financial tools that can benefit both current and aspiring homeowners.

 Find the best loan for you.
 Reach out today!